Calvin Harris (footballer)

-Calvin William Harris (born 20 March 2000) is an English professional footballer who plays as a winger or forward for Major League Soccer club Colorado Rapids.
+Calvin William Harris (born 20 March 2000) is an English professional footballer who plays as a winger or forward for Major League Soccer club Sporting Kansas City.

 Early life

 Harris was born in Middlesbrough, England.
 His father, Terry, played for Sheffield United.
 He moved to Hong Kong at the age of 10.

 Harris began his youth career with Hong Kong FC.
 Harris would travel from Hong Kong and train at the APFA under high performance coach Jess Ibrom.
 When he was 14, Harris obtained a scholarship to join the youth academy of New Zealand side Wellington Phoenix.
 He made his debut for the senior team at the age of 16 in the 2017 Sisters City Cup against Beijing BG.
 He went on to represent the Phoenix in the HKFC Soccer Sevens in 2016, 2017 and 2018.

 While Harris was free to appear in friendly games for Wellington Phoenix, he was unable to play in any organised competitions until he turned 18 due to FIFA laws prohibiting the international transfers of minors.
 In 2018, having turned 18, he finally began appearing for Wellington Phoenix's reserves in the New Zealand Football Championship, scoring two goals in six games.
 The Phoenix decided to not sign him to a first team contract for the A-League club as Harris' lack of a New Zealand passport meant they would have been required to use one of their five import slots.